bubichallenge/challenge-codes/README.md

 The sample solution file for task 1 is [data/task1-BRP/mini1-solution.csv](https://github.com/bubichallenge/challenge-codes/blob/master/data/task1-BRP/mini1-solution.csv), and for the second task: [data/task2-DSDP/mini2-solution.csv](https://github.com/bubichallenge/challenge-codes/blob/master/data/task2-DSDP/mini2-solution.csv).

-To see how they have been created from the raw csv test data, see the end of this readme.
+To see how they have been created from the raw csv test data, see the end of this readme ('Other scripts').

 ### Sample submission files

+These were edited by hand, to provide some small examples.
 You can find them in the folders "data/task1-BRP" and "data/task2-DSDP".

 ---------